 “They’re normal.
 Not huge, but not tiny.”

 “I can’t believe it.
 You’ve seen my stuff.”
 I shook my head, looked at him, and grinned.
 I bumped his arm with my elbow.
-“You owe me one, Scott.”
+“You owe me a peek, Scott.”
 I wiggled my eyebrows then laughed to show I wasn’t serious.
 And I made sure that I didn’t look at his crotch.

 Now he whispered, “Let’s solve that when we get off the bus.
 You come home with me and I’ll show you that you’re normal.
 Or at least the same as me.”